openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 *   Static text

 Static text is created through Flash Professional only.
-You cannot create a static text instance using ActionScript
+You cannot create a static text instance using Haxe

 3.0\.
-However, you can use ActionScript classes like StaticText and TextSnapshot to manipulate an existing static text instance.
+However, you can use Haxe classes like StaticText and TextSnapshot to manipulate an existing static text instance.
 For more information, see

 “Working with static text” on page 386